MicrosoftDocs/sdk-api/sdk-api-src/content/spatialaudiohrtf/nf-spatialaudiohrtf-ispatialaudioobjectforhrtf-setgain.md

 ### -param gain [in]

-The gain for the <a href="https://docs.microsoft.com/windows/desktop/api/spatialaudiohrtf/nn-spatialaudiohrtf-ispatialaudioobjectforhrtf">ISpatialAudioObjectForHrtf</a>.
+The gain for the <a href="https://docs.microsoft.com/windows/desktop/api/spatialaudiohrtf/nn-spatialaudiohrtf-ispatialaudioobjectforhrtf">ISpatialAudioObjectForHrtf</a> in dB.

 ## -returns